-Audible (Android and iOS) is a veteran powerhouse in the audiobooks field, with more than 150,000 titles in its library.
+Audible (Android and iOS) remains the powerhouse in the audiobooks field, with more than 150,000 titles in its library.
 Audible's audiobook player offers solid playback features, with chapter navigation, bookmarks, a sleep mode, variable playback speed and multitasking support for background playback and downloading.
 Its increasing integration with Amazon's Kindle system is reaping added benefits for its users, as Kindle users can pay a small fee to upgrade a Kindle ebook with an Audible audiobook; Amazon's Whispersync allows users to switch between audiobook and text near-seamlessly.
 You can even have Amazon's Alexa pull up your audiobooks from Audible to be read through an Echo, Tap or Echo Dot.

 Simply Audiobooks' cloud-based Audiobooks.com platform (Android and iOS) also offers a solid audiobook app for Android and iOS listeners, allowing subscribers to choose from a library of more than 45,000 audiobooks from every genre that they can stream or download for offline listening.
 The Audio Books app includes variable playback speed, automatic bookmarking and a sleep timer, among other features.
 Additionally, this app includes cross-device syncing, allowing listeners to easily transition from their smartphone, tablet or computer without losing their place in the audiobook.